Ali-tz/Does-climate-region-in-the-us-influences-power-outages-/README.md

 <iframe src="assets/Cause category count.html" width=800 height=600 frameBorder=0></iframe>

-This figure inform us about the number of each cause of power outtage.
+This figure inform us about the number of each cause of power outage.
-As we can see, the main reasin in the US of power outtage is due to severe weather.
+As we can see, the main reasin in the US of power outage is due to severe weather.
 Then we have intentional attacks that is half proportion of the first one.
 The other categories are much smaller compared to these two.

 ### Bivariate Analysis